History of Luton Airport

 An 80 million development programme was completed in Autumn 1999 giving the airport a 40 million terminal with 60 check-in desks, modern baggage and flight information systems and a wide range of shops, restaurants and bars which was officially opened in November 1999 by HM The Queen and HRH The Duke of Edinburgh.

 As well as the new terminal, the airport’s parallel taxiway was extended; new widened aircraft stands were constructed; the

 taxiway linking the runway and east apron was improved and car park facilities were upgraded.
 At the end of 1999 Railtrack opened the 23 million London Luton Parkway station making the journey to central London less than 30 minutes.

 The terminal was refurbished further in 2000 with improvements to the departures and arrivals area, baggage reclaim facilities and new retail and catering outlets.

-The airport has been steadily growing and in 2014 the airport reported record numbers of passengers, with over 10 million people flying from the terminal.
-In 2014 a major redevelopment plan was launched to redesign the terminal and ensure a smooth and easy experience for visitors to the airport.
+The airport continued steadily grow and in 2014 the airport reported record numbers of passengers, with over 10 million people flying from the terminal.
+In the same year, a major redevelopment plan was launched to redesign the terminal and ensure a smooth and easy experience for visitors to the airport.
 The revamp seems to have worked as by 2017, passenger numbers had increased to a record breaking 15.7 million

-Note: This page was last updated on the 8th January 2015.
+Note: This page was last updated in January 2018.
 Whilst we endeavour to keep this information up to date, do contact us if you are aware of any errors.